Now streaming on:

 With “Dear Evan Hansen,” Chbosky aims to identify with those struggling with mental health challenges, but he and the source material only possess a superficial understanding of such travails.
 The worst scene (among many bad ones) is when Evan gets the recording of Connor singing during a group therapy session, sending it to everyone he knows.
 Who videotapes a group therapy session?
 Who then sends that footage?
 It’s blatant emotional manipulation on the part of the film.
 Chbosky's film concerns itself solely with pulling at heartstrings, and then stamping them into the saccharine ground.
 “Dear Evan Hansen” is a terrible, misbegotten musical with too little self-awareness to care how out of tune it sounds.

-This review was filed from the world premiere at the Toronto International Film Festival.
-The film opens on September 24th.
+This review was originally filed from the world premiere at the Toronto International Film Festival on September 10th.
+The film opens on September 24th, only in theaters.

 Ben Platt as Evan Hansen